CIMTT-Kiel/Imgvox/README.md

 Analogously, 3D data is represented as binary voxel grids with shape [128,128,128].
 A Voxel is defined as an entry with the value one.
 Zero represents an empty grid element.

 ### Usage
-The repository uses git lfs. to download the zip files, you may need to use:
+The repository uses git lfs.
+To download the zip files, you may need to use:

 ```
 git lfs pull